Katharine Tiernan

 GUEST BLOG: Katharine Tiernan explores the origins of her family and their exploits in the Age of Sail.
 Here is the captivating talk Katharine gave at the book launch in Northumberland.
 I’d like to start with some personal history, to explain the background to Star of the Sea.
 When…

-Added about 9 months ago.
+Added about a year ago.

 Telling Untold History